 Empathy

-Similarly, emphatic communication, such as actively listening to customers and identifying with their feelings, can lead to increased consumer satisfaction and perceived service quality.
+Similarly, empathetic communication, such as actively listening to customers and identifying with their feelings, can increase consumer satisfaction and perceived service quality.

-This is particularly beneficial since a majority of adults (66%) feel that valuing their time is the most important thing a company can do, when providing online customer experience.
+This is particularly beneficial since most adults (66%) feel that valuing their time is the most important thing a company can do when providing an online customer experience.

 The Final Word

-A fundamental way that all companies, irrespective of size, can stand out is by ensuring a personal one-on-one connection with the customer – and this hinges on good quality service.
+A fundamental way that all companies, irrespective of size, can stand out is by ensuring a personal one-on-one connection with the customer – which hinges on good quality service.

-Companies must dedicate their resources to building a strong employer brand and robust customer experience.
-In fact, even a moderate increase in the quality of service can generate an average revenue increase of $823 million over three years for a company with $1 billion in annual revenues.
+Companies must dedicate their resources to elevating your employer brand and robust customer experience.
+Even a moderate service quality increase can generate an average revenue increase of $823 million over three years for a company with $1 billion in annual revenues.

 As Kristin Smaby highlighted in Being Human is Good Business, “In an era when companies see online support as a way to shield themselves from ‘costly’ interactions with their customers, it’s time to consider an entirely different approach: building human-centric customer service through great people and clever technology.
 So, get to know your customers.
 Humanize them.
 Humanize yourself.
 It’s worth it.”

-Sourcing new customer service staff professionals is one of our recruiting and staffing specialties.
-A Customer Service Representative should embody the skills and characteristics that allow them to form excellent relationships with their customers.
-If you are having difficulty identifying candidates with these qualities, consider partnering with a staffing agency.
+Hiring customer service staff professionals is one of our specialties.
+A customer service representative should embody the skills and characteristics that allow them to form excellent customer relationships.
+If you have difficulty identifying candidates with these qualities, consider partnering with a customer service staffing agency.

 We find the best-fit candidate for your hiring needs.
 Our services include direct-hire heading, contract-to-hire recruiting, and contract staffing.
-We know exactly what to look for when recruiting a new Customer Service Representative.
-Our job is to present you with candidates that are not just qualified but also a culture-fit.
+We know exactly what to look for when recruiting a new customer service employee.
+Our job is to present you with qualified candidates and a culture fit.
 Therefore, our services can eliminate your sourcing process.
 You can then proceed to the next step- interviewing.

 To learn more about what we do, contact one of our recruiting experts today!